Baptistemontan/snake_SDL/README.md

 # snake_SDL
-snake made with SDL in a day while learning to use the SDL not optimised, most comments don't make sense, but it work
+snake made with SDL in a day while learning to use the SDL.
+Not optimised, most comments don't make sense, but it work